metayeti/YABS.js/README.md

 ## How it works

 YABS.js takes a single JSON file containing build instructions as an input.
 It then configures, prepares, and starts the build process.
-If the build is successful, you should see a "Build successful!" message at the end of the output.
+If the build is successful, you should see a "Build finished!" message at the end of the output.

 ## Basic usage